Crafty-creates/laura-chege/README.md

-### Hi there👋.
+### Hi there👋

-I am Laura Chege.
-I'm passionate about building on infrastructure automation to unleash efficiency, reliablity and innovation.
+I am Laura Chege, a Cloud/DevOps engineer.

+. ⚡ I'm passionate about building on infrastructure automation to unleash efficiency, reliablity and innovation.

 . 🔭 I'm currently building and working on DevOps and Cloud projects.

 . 🌱 I’m occasionally improving my skills in Python and I'm taking my baby steps with GoLang.

-. ⚡ What I bring:
-- Combines technical expertise with a positive, can-do attitude.
-- Passionate about implementing and launching new projects.
-- Ability to transalate business requirements into technical solutions.